dimitrigheysels/tetris/README.md

 ## Features/ideas to be implemented

+- music
-- music/soundeffects
+- [done] soundeffects
 - better visuals (background, ...)
-- start menu
+- start menu : choose playfield, choose block-set, choose playerprofile, choose gametype
-- more levels (goal is 9 levels)
+- [done] more levels (goal is 9 levels) -> 6 levels
+- [done] user defined playfields
+- other set of blocks
+- other game-type: instead of full lines, combine 'truchet tiles' (all connected same color, or 4 in a vierkant, ...)

 ## Improvements